European Solidarity Corps (ESC)

 Please note that the recruitment period is officially announced and realised only once per year.

-The contact person for projects and European Solidarity Corps within EUSA is Andrej Pisl, Communications and Projects Manager.
+The contact person for projects and European Solidarity Corps within EUSA is Andrej Pisl, Projects and Policy Manager.

 Steps to register/apply:

-Deadline for applications was July 5, 2023.
-Candidates were asked to:
+Deadline for applications is March 10, 2024.
+Candidates are asked to:

 1) register in the European Solidarity Corps portal